 What you need to know before planning a blood drive.
 Please read this first!

-Twenty-five to fifty or more committed donors depending on the size of your group.
 A full-day blood drive (up to six hours) can be held with as few as 25 donors.
-We can also come out for a half day with our bus (2-3 hours) and collect 15 and 20 committed donors.
+We can also come out for a half day with our bus (2-3 hours) and accommodate 18 to 25 donors.

 Someone who has signed up on the Donor Commitment Sheet stating that they will donate at your blood drive.
 Our experience shows that prospective donors who sign up in advance will be more committed to giving at your blood drive.
 Their phone number will help to schedule them once a date is set.